dborth/vbagx/readme.txt

 to the main menu and B again to return to the game.
 A+B, Spacebar, or right analog stick: fast forward Right analog stick: zoom (if enabled)

+-=[ Super Game Boy borders ]=-

+VBA-GX has supported Super Game Boy borders since 2.3.1.
+You can enable this feature in the Emulation settings on the main menu.

+Borders can be loaded from two locations:
+* PNG files in the borders folder (by default, /vbagx/borders)
+* The game itself

+Borders will only be loaded from the game itself when the emulator is running in Super Game Boy mode, and the border setting in Emulation settings is set to "From game (SGB only)".
+(You can also use the Emulation settings menu to force SGB mode even for Game Boy Color games.)
+If the borders folder exists, but no border for the game is present, the loaded Super Game Boy border will be written to a .png file, which can be loaded later in "From .png file" mode.

+In addition, if the borders folder exists but there is no border for the game, the first border loaded from the game will be written to a PNG file so it can be loaded in the future (even in Game Boy Color mode.)
+This means after you run a game once in SGB mode, you can then use the same border in GBC mode.

+If the border setting is set to "From .png file", borders will be loaded from the borders folder.
+Borders can be up to 640x480 and will work for both Game Boy (Color) and Game Boy Advance games.

+For both loading and saving, the PNG filename is [TITLE].png, where [TITLE] is the ROM title defined at 0x134 (for GB games) or 0xA0 (for GBA games).
+For example, POKEMON_SFXAAXE.png will be loaded for Pokémon Silver.
+If no PNG file by that name exists, VBA-GX will try loading default.png (for GB games) or defaultgba.png (for GBA games) instead.

+Since the borders are rendered along with the video output of the game, the pixels in the border will be the same size as game pixels.
+This means that a Game Boy game will appear in the middle 160x144 pixels of the border, and a Game Boy Advance game will appear in the middle 240x160 pixels, regardless of the resolution of the border PNG image.

 -=[ Match Wii Controls ]=-